tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-docker.md

 For this tutorial, you'll need to have already have installed Docker as shown here: <https://docs.docker.com/engine/install>

-> **🚨 CRITICAL: DAL Node Mandatory**
+> **DAL Included by Default**
-> All bakers are required to run a DAL node.
-See [Baking with DAL](/tezbake/tutorials/baking-with-dal/) for setup instructions and details.
+> DAL is part of the standard baker setup.
+If your Docker deployment intentionally runs without a local DAL node, see [Baking Without DAL](/tezbake/tutorials/baking-without-dal/).
+If you want DAL on another host or IP address, use [Baking with Prism](/tezbake/tutorials/baking-with-prism/).

 ## Table of Contents